 Some of the offerings for 2017-18 include:

-On Monday, February 27, 2017 the Monday Lecture Group of the Unitarian Society of Rdgewood will begin a new Great Courses lecture titled “Mind Body Medicine: The New Science of Optimal Health,” a 36-lecture series.
+On Monday, October 2, 2017 the Monday Lecture Group of the Unitarian Society of Rdgewood started a new Great Courses lecture titled “Music and the Brain; Are Humans Wired For Music,” an 18-lecture series.
 Every Monday at 12:30 PM, we meet in the Fellowship Room at the rear of the main Unitarian building and view one 30-minute lecture followed by about one hour of open discussion.
 Participation is free-of-charge and open to all members of the congregation and of the greater Ridgewood community.
 There is no need to sign up or register.
 Just arrive on time.
 We hope you can join us.

 Connection Groups enable members and friends to meet in small groups to consider major life issues.
 They provide us an opportunity to speak intimately with each other and listen intently.
 Please contact Bea Cronin or Debbie Wardell for more information.